AnAppAMonth/chai-adhoc/README.md

     In the first two cases, an error is thrown, the assertion fails; in the last case, the error is suppressed, and the assertion succeeds.

+5. `format()`

+   Utility method to help you format error messages.
+The first argument is the string to
+   format: it can contain special sequences `#{1}`, `#{2}`, etc, which will be replaced with the first, second, etc, argument passed to the method after the string, respectively.

+   Note that `util.inspect()` is called on each argument before it's used to replace its corresponding placeholder in the string to format.

 License
 =======